 Mulching

 Unless otherwise accepted by Council, all new planting areas must be mulched.
 All care must be taken in placing the mulch to protect the plants and any irrigation system, ensuring that no plant canopy is covered by mulch post-installation.
 All damage to the plants or irrigation system must be rectified.
 The mulch must be placed so that it will not be washed onto the footpath or carriageway during rain events.
+It also must not be mounded up and must be clear of any tree trunks to avoid collar rot.

 Site specific mulch applications